napolux/aoc/README.md

 # aoc

 My [Advent of Code](https://adventofcode.com/) solutions public repo made in Node.js and TypeScript.
+Tested on node version 18.12.1

 ### Use at your own risk